Tuesday, August 30, 2011

 Spicy-Sweet Moroccan Chickpea Spread With Blood Orange

-I've been thinking about making this spread since my friend, Kirsten, a wonderfully adventurous cook who blogs about her culinary exploits here, made something very similar to it at a lavish Moroccan-themed dinner party she hosted at her home a while back, when we all still lived in Berkeley.
+I've been thinking about making this spread ever since my friend, Kirsten, who is an excellent and adventurous cook, made something very similar to it at a lavish Moroccan-themed dinner party she hosted a while back, when we all lived in Berkeley.

 Sweet, spicy chickpea spread by Eve Fox, Garden of Eating blog copyright 2011

-But my son was born a few months later and everything kind of went to hell what with adjusting to becoming a mom and the general sleeplessness of life with an infant so it's taken me a little while more than two years to get around to it...
+But my son was born a few months later and everything kind of went to hell what with adjusting to motherhood and the resulting horrendous sleep deprivation so it's taken me a little while more than two years to get around to it...
 Nonetheless, I think it was worth the wait.
-(And I cannot say enough good things about sleep training -- thank you Ferber!)
+(And I cannot say enough good things about sleep training -- thank you, Dr. Ferber!)

 Chickpeas draining in colander in sink by Eve Fox, Garden of Eating blog copyright 2011